zacwong2151/tp/docs/DeveloperGuide.md

       Expected: No change to the event list panel.
 Error message for the invalid field is shown in the status message<br>
       The outcome is the same when all compulsory parameters are present and any argument is empty or invalid.

-   1. Test case: `ecreate n/Food distrubting r/10 chef r/10 packer sd/23/10/2023 1900 l/hougang dsc/Packing food for the needy`, followed by
+   1. Test case: `ecreate n/Food distributing r/10 chef r/10 packer sd/23/10/2023 1900 l/hougang dsc/Packing food for the needy`, followed by
                  `ecreate n/Food distributing r/10 chef r/10 packer sd/23/10/2023 1900 l/hougang dsc/Packing food for the needy`<br>
       Expected: No change to the event list panel.
 Error message for duplicate events is shown in the status message<br>
       The outcome is the same when all compulsory parameters are present, all arguments are valid, and an event with the same name already exists in the event list.